4003.1: Bidding for Construction, Remodeling, Repair, or Related Projects Financed with Federal Funds

 Favors and Gifts

-The officers, employees, and agents of the ESU may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts, with the limited exception of unsolicited items of nominal value.
+An employee, officer, agent, and board member of the ESU may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts, with the limited exception of unsolicited items of nominal value.

 Enforcement

-Disciplinary Actions will be applied for violations of such standards by officers, employees, or agents of the ESU at the board’s discretion.
+Disciplinary Actions will be applied for violations of such standards by officers, employees, board members, or agents of the ESU at the board’s discretion.

 Financial Management